livingstyleguide/livingstyleguide/README.md

     ```
     <button class="button">Example button</button>
     <button class="button -primary">Example button</button>
-    @css:
+    @css {
       .button + .button {
         margin-left: 3em;
       }
+    }
     ```

 This adds `3em` margin between both buttons.
-To avoid this to affect other examples, the Sass code will be scoped to this example only (each example automatically gets a unique id).
+To avoid this to affect other examples, the CSS code will be scoped to this example only (each example automatically gets a unique id).

 If you need the same CSS code for several examples, you can put the CSS outside of the example.
 This way it will be scoped to the current file: